Philip the Good

-Philip III the Good (Philippe le Bon; Filips de Goede; 31 July 1396 – 15 June 1467) ruled as Duke of Burgundy from 1419 until his death in 1467.
+Philip III (31 July 1396 – 15 June 1467), also known as Philip the Good (Philippe le Bon; Filips de Goede), was Duke of Burgundy from 1419 until his death in 1467.
 He was a member of a cadet line of the House of Valois, to which all 15th-century kings of France belonged.
 During his reign, the Burgundian State reached the apex of its prosperity and prestige, and became a leading centre of the arts.

 Duke Philip has a reputation for his administrative reforms, for his patronage of Flemish artists (such as Jan van Eyck) and of Franco-Flemish composers (such as Binchois), and for the 1430 seizure of Joan of Arc, whom Philip ransomed to the English after his soldiers captured her, resulting in her trial and eventual execution.
 In political affairs, he alternated between alliances with the English and with the French in an attempt to improve his dynasty's powerbase.
-Additionally, as ruler of Flanders, Brabant, Limburg, Artois, Hainaut, Holland, Luxembourg, Zeeland, Friesland and Namur, he played an important role in the history of the Low Countries.
+Additionally, as ruler of Flanders, Brabant, Limburg, Artois, Hainaut, Holland, Luxembourg, Zeeland, Friesland and Namur, he played an important role in the consolidation of Low Countries; for this Justus Lipsius called him 'Conditor Belgii'.

 He married three times and had three legitimate sons, all from his third marriage; only one legitimate son reached adulthood.
 Philip had 24 documented mistresses and fathered at least 18 illegitimate children.

 Early life

-Philip of Valois-Burgundy was born on 31 July 1396 in Dijon, France as the fourth child and first son of John, Count of Nevers (later Duke of Burgundy known as "John the Fearless"; 1371–1419) and his wife and consort, born Margaret of Bavaria (1363–1424).
+Philip of Valois-Burgundy was born on 31 July 1396 in Dijon, Duchy of Burgundy, France as the fourth child and first son of John, Count of Nevers (later Duke of Burgundy known as "John the Fearless"; 1371–1419) and his wife and consort, born Margaret of Bavaria (1363–1424).
 He was a great-grandson of John II, King of France (1319–1364), and a first cousin once removed of the then-ruling king, Charles VI (1368–1422).
 His father succeeded Philip's grandfather, Philip II ("Philip the Bold", 1342–1404) as Duke of Burgundy in 1404.
 On 28 January 1405, at the age of eight, Philip was created Count of Charolais as an appanage and was probably engaged to his second cousin, nine-year-old Michelle of France (1395–1422), daughter of King Charles VI on the same day.
 They were married in June 1409.

+In 1415, when the English forces under King Henry V of England invaded France, his father, the Duke of Burgundy, declared neutrality and forbade him from leaving the Duchy of Burgundy to join the French forces.